Around the US in 8½ days? How to use an algorithm to maximize your road trip

 While that might sound scarier than not getting enough holiday time, Dr. Randy Olson, lead data scientist at Life Epigenetics, has already done all the hard work.
 Olson, who runs a personal website about data visualisation and machine learning, used Google Maps data and an algorithm to create a very efficient road trip.
 It will take travellers to the state capitol buildings of the 48 contiguous states in 8½ days of driving – though it’s up to you to find the energy to actually do it.

-So Olson decided to further optimised road trip planning.
-In his example, he proposes a trip that would allow the traveller to take a picture at as many US state capitol buildings as possible in every state but Hawaii and Alaska.
-Assuming there is no traffic, you could hit up every building in 8 ½ days of driving, starting from anywhere on the route.
-But, Olson notes that this trip is also fairly ambitious, which is why he has developed a way to plan a route based on how much time the person has available – a parameter that could extend to budget.
-He even posted the code online with instructions for anyone interested in trying out his intense trip planning system.
+In Olson’s example, he proposes a trip that would allow the traveller to take a picture at every US state capitol buildings in every state except Hawaii and Alaska.
+Assuming there is no traffic, you could hit up every building in 8½ days of driving, starting from anywhere on the route.

 If you want to understand how Olson plans these efficient trips or start mapping your own, read the full post on his website.

 This article was first published on 21 June, 2016 and upated on 5 December, 2019.